-The nature of MSA and its relentless course means occupational therapy intervention needs to be placed within a client centred framework.
-Although techniques for symptom control in other progressive neurological disorders may prove useful [e.g. for hereditary ataxias see 18, for managing fatigue in multiple sclerosis see 19], such techniques should always be used within a client centred context, to avoid treating the symptoms rather than the person.
+It is important to remember that MSA is progressive and symptoms can vary on a daily basis..
+Although techniques for symptom control in other progressive neurological disorders may prove useful [e.g. for managing fatigue in multiple sclerosis see 19], such techniques should always be used within a client centred context, to avoid treating the symptoms rather than the person.

-The challenges of coping with a complex, and at times, unpredictable movement disorder means that a person's skills and abilities can vary from day to day.
 Additionally, as some people have been misdiagnosed for years prior to an accurate diagnosis of MSA, each person's understanding of their disease course and resulting stage of emotional acceptance and adjustment of loss of role and function can vary tremendously.

-Given the inevitable and progressive course of MSA, identifying and anticipating need is critical to optimising quality of life over time.
+Identifying and anticipating need is critical to optimising quality of life over time.
 A central role for the Occupational Therapist is helping the person with MSA and their family anticipate day to day problems and find solutions before they occur.
-Although some people may not be emotionally ready to accept suggestions about their future decline in function, proactive planning of equipment use, the need for a wheelchair or planning a move to single floor living must be placed high on the agenda of every Occupational Therapist to maximise independence and support both people with MSA and their carers.
+Although some people may not be emotionally ready to accept suggestions about their future decline in function, proactive planning of equipment use, the need for a wheelchair or planning a move to single floor living must be placed high on the agenda of every Occupational Therapist to maximise independence and support for both people with MSA and their carers.